Second patient dies of Ebola in Uganda: health official

 East Africa has been on high alert since the outbreak was declared in the eastern DRC provinces of North Kivu and Ituri.

-WHO will hold an emergency meeting Friday to determine whether to declare the outbreak "a public health emergency of international concern," a major shift in mobilisation against the disease.
+The World Health Organization will hold an emergency meeting Friday to determine whether to declare the outbreak "a public health emergency of international concern," a major shift in mobilisation against the disease.

 ?
 2019 AFP